Security posture

 If you find a problem, tell us before the world.

-Email [email protected] with a description of the issue, reproduction steps, and a suggested severity.
-We acknowledge within 48 hours and aim to ship a fix or transparent mitigation within 14 days.
-Critical issues get a dedicated coordination channel; we credit every reporter unless you ask us not to.
+Email security@asylia.io with a description of the issue, reproduction steps, affected surface, and suggested severity.
+We aim to acknowledge reports within 48 hours and coordinate a fix or transparent mitigation as quickly as the risk allows.
+Critical reports get a dedicated coordination channel; we credit reporters unless they ask us not to.

 Still reading?